 The Executive Division (EXEC) directs the daily operation of the department, sets goals, guides policy and represents the agency to partners, constituents and decision makers.
 The division drafts budget concepts, proposes and analyzes legislative language and reviews testimony.
 Staff also supports the development of a comprehensive, integrated and coordinated system of elder friendly, person-centered programs and services, as well as explores opportunities to promote policy and systems change through strategic partnerships and monitors legislation that impacts older Ohioans and their families and provides information to legislators.

 Director: Ursel McElroy

-The Communications Division (CD) coordinates public and media outreach.
+The Communications and Government Outreach Division (CGO) coordinates public and media outreach.
 The division plans special events and recognitions and creates and distributes educational and informative publications, articles and audiovisual resources.
 Staff maintains the department's website and social media presences and operates the Golden Buckeye program.

 Division Chief: John Ratliff

 Division for Community Living

 The Division for Community Living (DCL) develops and manages a comprehensive and coordinated system of community services for seniors and individuals with disabilities accessed through the Aging and Disability Network.
 The pre-admission review and long-term care consultation program administered by the division facilitates consumers' access to available options.
 Staff develops and furnishes operational oversight of services and programs funded through community-based Medicaid-related programs and services and programs supported through state funds and grants.
 Medicaid-related programs include the PASSPORT home and community-based waiver program, the Assisted Living Waiver program and PACE, as well as new Medicaid initiatives.